-Small to moderate sized cavities can often be treated with dental fillings.
+Your dentist can treat small to moderate cavities with dental fillings.
 Depending on your needs, we may recommend composite resin fillings, metal fillings, or silver fillings.
 In many cases, we provide composite fillings because they offer long-lasting, natural-looking results.
 They also preserve as much of the natural tooth structure as possible.

-A common general dental procedure, dental filings help protect and preserve your natural tooth by restoring the decayed portion of the tooth.
+A common general dental procedure, dental filings help protect and preserve your natural tooth.
+It will restore the decayed portion of the tooth and make the tooth stronger.
 Fillings seal the tooth to prevent future decay.
 They are an ideal solution for patients of all ages.

-At the time of your appointment to Design Dental, North Liberty, IA dentist Dr. S. Jeremy Tu will evaluate your teeth and determine if a dental filling is required.
+At the time of your appointment, North Liberty, IA dentist Dr. S. Jeremy Tu will evaluate your teeth and determine if you need a dental filling.
 Depending on your needs, budget, and goals, we will recommend the most appropriate type of dental filling for your needs.

 No Drill, Pain-Free Fillings

-At Design Dental, we are committed to providing the ultimate patient experience.
+At Design Dental, we want to provide the ultimate patient experience.
 We understand that many patients fear dental drills, especially younger patients.
-We take pride is staying up to date on the latest technology, methods, and treatments in dentistry.
+That is why we stay up to date on the latest technology, methods, and treatments in dentistry.

-We offer Silver Diamine Fluoride, an FDA approved antibiotic liquid that is designed to control active cavities and prevent future decay.
-This is a non-invasive solution to cavities and is ideal for young children or patients who are not ideal candidates for traditional dental fillings.
+We offer Silver Diamine Fluoride, an FDA-approved antibiotic liquid that will control active cavities and prevent future decay.
+This is a noninvasive solution for dental cavities.
+It is ideal for young children or patients who are not good candidates for traditional dental fillings.

-SDF fillings are comprised primarily of silver and fluoride.
-Silver helps strengthen the tooth enamel while fluoride helps prevent future decay.
+Silver and fluoride are the main components of SDF fillings.
+Silver helps strengthen the tooth enamel, while fluoride helps prevent future decay.

 - Children with severe tooth dental